mperez83/Discord-Bot-BBill/README.md

 It's a relatively simple bot with virtually no practical purposes.
 I'm mostly working on it to better my understanding of JavaScript and node.js, and provide a few goofs and gaffs for some friends.

 # Commands:
-- !power: Measures the caller's power level
+- !power: Assesses the caller's power level
 - !powercheck: Checks the caller's power level, and displays when next they can use the !power command
+- !prestige: Enhances the caller if their power level is admirable
+- !liststats: Lists all of the caller's stats
 - !topic [newTopic]: Displays current topic or changes it to a new one
 - !index (imageName): Indexes the most recently posted image (within ten messages) under a given name
 - !indexCall [imageName]: Posts the image under the given index name (posts a random index if unspecified)